cselagea/zaproxy-website/site/content/getting-started/index.md

 ZAP provides 2 spiders for crawling web applications, you can use either or both of them from this screen.

-The traditional ZAP spider which discovers links by examining the HTML in responses from the web application.
+The traditional ZAP spider discovers links by examining the HTML in responses from the web application.
 This spider is fast, but it is not always effective when exploring an AJAX web application that generates links using JavaScript.

 For AJAX applications, ZAP’s AJAX spider is likely to be more effective.
 This spider explores the web application by invoking browsers which then follow the links that have been generated.
 The AJAX spider is slower than the traditional spider and requires additional configuration for use in a “headless” environment.